Boxed wine is known by a variety of different names including goon bag, cask wine or bag-in-a-box.

 There are four reasons Fox wanted to host this class.

 "First off, boxes are the most practical container for wines," she said.
 "Those internal plastic bladders deflate as the wine is extracted, and air, which includes wine's worst enemy, oxygen, can't get to the wine.
-So, the liquid can stay fresh on your counter for up to one month."

 The second reason is that boxes are better for the environment.